Table of Contents

 - Check the Fiber Content: Fiber slows digestion, helping you feel fuller longer.
 Aim for at least 3g of fiber per serving.

-- Watch the Sugar: Opt for chocolates with less than 5g of sugar per serving to avoid blood sugar spikes.
+- Watch the sugar: Opt for chocolates with less than 5g of sugar per serving to avoid blood sugar spikes.

 - Read the Ingredient List: Avoid chocolates with artificial additives, unnecessary fillers, or allergens that don’t suit your needs.